bingyangchen/KM-software/System Design/System Design 101.md

 ### Payment Systems Around The World Series (Part 1): Unified Payments Interface (UPI) in India

-What’s UPI?
+What's UPI?
 UPI is an instant real-time payment system developed by the National Payments Corporation of India.

 It accounts for 60% of digital retail transactions in India today.